Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 where $||h||_L = \sup_{x\neq x'} |h(x) - h(x')|/c(x, x')$.
-This enables a practical empirical estimation of the 1-Wasserstein distance using gradient descent optimization~\shortcite{arjovsky2017wasserstein}.
-Therefore, \shortciteA{Wasserstein} and \shortciteA{redko2017theoretical} apply the 1-Wasserstein distance to analyze distribution shifts between source and target domains.
+This enables a practical empirical estimation of the 1-Wasserstein distance using gradient descent optimization~\cite{arjovsky2017wasserstein}.
+Therefore, \citet{Wasserstein,redko2017theoretical} apply the 1-Wasserstein distance to analyze distribution shifts between source and target domains.

-\item Maximum Mean Discrepancy~\shortcite{tzeng2014deep,long2015learning}: \shortciteA{tzeng2014deep} and \shortciteA{long2015learning} leverage the maximum discrepancy discrepancy (MMD) \shortcite{MMD} to measure the distribution difference between source and target domains.
+\item Maximum Mean Discrepancy: \citet{tzeng2014deep,long2015learning} leverage the maximum discrepancy discrepancy (MMD) \cite{MMD} to measure the distribution difference between source and target domains.
 MMD can be considered as another special case of the integral probability metric by instantiating the hypothesis space with a unit ball in a reproducing kernel Hilbert space associated with kernel $k(\cdot, \cdot)$.
 Given a kernel function $k(\cdot, \cdot)$, the MMD between source and target distribution can be defined as: